 With an abundance of petals and a lavish, rounded shape, the hydrangeas showcased in the Little Princess are the primary highlight of this bouquet.
 Bringing together soft pink hues and bright pinks, it is certainly a showstopper.

 – Mini gerberas

 – Foliage and other fillers

-Also included: a modern carton tube with a container, plant food mix and a pink small accessory on a stick.
+Also included: a modern carton tube of height of approximately 16cm with a container, plant food mix and a pink small accessory on a stick.

 Ideal for: the birth of a little one